Estherjokodola/Jupyter-Notebooks/README.md

 # Jupyter-Notebooks
-A list of tutorials i have been following since the beginning of this year
+A list of data science/machine learning tutorials i have been following since the beginning of this year